ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

 Due to a lack of accessibility, three surveys were conducted in the city of Filadelfia, located in the Boquerón Department, instead of in Fuerte Olimpo, located in the Alto Paraguay department.
-Both cities are located in the Chaco region of Paraguay. <br><br> Challenges to data collection included security issues and accessibility in rural areas although ultimately, no sample units were substituted.
+Both cities are located in the Chaco region of Paraguay.
 </p>

                             </div>